-The compute-intensive loop kernels are perfect candidates to be mapped to CGRAs containing multiple functional units targeting high instruction-level parallelism.
-Software pipelining techniques, example, modulo scheduling, are thus introduced to map applications onto CGRAs.
-A number of CGRA mapping algorithms [32, 6, 4, 22, 16, 12, 17] are inspired by compilation techniques for VLIW architectures as well as FPGA synthesis.
-For example, CGRA mapping algorithms adopt placement and routing techniques from FPGA synthesis domain and modulo scheduling from VLIW compilation process.
-It is important to note, however, that the inherent structure of the CGRAs is very different from both FPGAs and VLIW architecture.
-More concretely, the connectivity among the functional units in CGRAs is usually fixed unlike FPGAs where the interconnection can be reconfigured.
+as modulo scheduling from VLIW compilation process.
+It is important to note that the inherent structure of the CGRAs is very different from both FPGAs and VLIW architectures.
+More concretely, the connectivity among the functional units in CGRAs is usually fixed unlike FPGAs where the interconnections can be reconfigured.
 Thus the mapping algorithms based on FPGA place and route techniques may find it challenging to identify feasible routing paths in fixed interconnect structure of CGRAs.
-Similarly, unlike VLIW architectures where all the FUs typically share a common register file, the FUs in most CGRAs have limited and explicit connection to the register files.
+Similarly, unlike VLIW architectures where all the FUs typically share a common register file, the FUs in most CGRAs have limited and explicit connections to the register files.
 Thus it is not prudent to perform register allocation as a post-processing step as is commonly done in VLIW scheduling.
 Instead, register allocation should be integrated in the early stage with scheduling (place and route) to achieve quality mapping.